 The scope for employment for a personal trainer is massive.

-Of course, the obvious place to be employed is at a gym but personal trainers are found on cruise ships, at large companies, sports and recreation centers, in private practice, at outpatient facilities and wellness or medical centers.
+Of course, the obvious place to be employed is at a gym.
+Still, personal trainers are found on cruise ships, at large companies, in sports and recreation centers, private practice, outpatient facilities, and wellness or medical centers.

 Ok, so what do I do if I want to become a Health Coach or Personal Trainer?